 This article describes how to set and use the Create CRUD procedures feature.

-To create procedures, right click on a table or database in Object Explorer and from the context menu chose the Create CRUD procedures command:
+To create procedures, right click on a table or database in Object Explorer or Server Explorer and from the context menu chose the Create CRUD procedures command:

 This will generate code in a new query tab.
 The generated code will look like this:

 When the above code is executed the four procedures will be created under the Stored Procedure folder:

 The CRUD feature is located under the CRUD tab of the Options dialog with four sub-tabs for each of CRUD procedure templates (Select, Insert, Update, Delete):

 Note, that the stored procedure script template is customizable and is designed by using named variables, e.g. %ColumnList% that will be replaced with exact object names (schemas, table names, column names…) in the process of generating a specific stored procedure.

 All available variables can be manually entered by typing the name of the variable (e.g. %InputParameter%) or from the context menu, by clicking desired variable: